mjordan/islandora_object_clone/README.md

 * [Islandora](https://github.com/Islandora/islandora)

-## Usage

 ## Installation

 Same as any Drupal module.

 ## Usage

 Users with permission to ingest objects see a "Clone" tab for each object.
 Clicking on this tab reveals a form that asks for the label and namespace of the cloned object.
 Clicking on the "Clone object" button in this form creates a new object based on the source object, with the current user as its owner.

 ## Maintainer